rtrouton/First-Boot-Package-Install-With-Automated-Apple-Software-Update/README.txt

 Usage
 ------

-1. Download the First_Boot_Package_Install.zip file from the "installer" directory.
+1. Download the First-Boot-Package-Install-With-Automated-Apple-Software-Update.zip file from the "installer" directory.

 2. Once downloaded and unzipped, right-click on the package and choose "Show Package Contents".